Back up a wallet

 GDriveBackupOption.CustomFolder(optionalFolderName): Use this if you would like the key to wallet backup shares to be stored in a custom folder of your choice.
 This folder will be visible to the user in their GDrive app and they can delete it at any time so this option is considered less safe and we don't recommend it.

-GDriveBackupOption.AppDataFolder: Use this option if you would like the key to the wallet backup shares to be stored in a private app-specific folder in GDrive.
+GDriveBackupOption.AppDataFolder: Use this option if you would like the key to the wallet backup shares to be stored in a private in GDrive.
 This folder is not visible to the user and they can not delete the key file unless they go to the GDrive settings and delete the app from the list of the apps connected.
 This option is safer and is recommended.

 GDriveBackupOption.AppDataFolderWithFallback: Use this option if you are coming from v4 of the SDK and would like to use the AppDataFolder option in a backward-compatible way.
-With this option, new backup keys are stored in the app-specific folder in GDrive but when reading if the key is not found in app-specific folder then the SDK also checks in the GDrive overall to see if the key is available in a custom folder.
+With this option, new backup keys are stored in the in GDrive but when reading if the key is not found in then the SDK also checks in the GDrive overall to see if the key is available in a custom folder.
 This way the old backup keys are not lost when you upgrade from v4 to v5.
 Use this option only when you are upgrading from v3, v4 to V5 otherwise use AppDataFolder option.